Polestar

 Frequently Asked Questions

-How much does the 2025 Polestar Polestar 3 cost?
+How much does the 2025 Polestar 3 cost?

-The 2025 Polestar Polestar 3 starts at $68,900 for the base trim and runs up to $80,800 for the top trim, across 3 available configurations.
+The 2025 Polestar 3 starts at $68,900 for the base trim and runs up to $80,800 for the top trim, across 3 available configurations.
 These prices are MSRP and exclude destination fee (typically $1,000–$1,500) plus state sales tax and options.

-The Polestar Polestar 3 offers EPA-estimated range between 279 and 342 miles, depending on trim and wheel size.
+The Polestar 3 offers EPA-estimated range between 279 and 342 miles, depending on trim and wheel size.
 Real-world highway range at 70 mph is typically 10–15% lower than the EPA rating, and cold-weather range can drop an additional 20–30% in sub-freezing temperatures.

-The Polestar Polestar 3 hits 0-60 mph in 4.5 to 7.5 seconds depending on trim — the performance variant is the quicker of the two.
+The Polestar 3 hits 0-60 mph in 4.5 to 7.5 seconds depending on trim — the performance variant is the quicker of the two.

-On a DC fast charger, the Polestar Polestar 3 goes from 10% to 80% in roughly 30 minutes.
+On a DC fast charger, the Polestar 3 goes from 10% to 80% in roughly 30 minutes.
 At home on a Level 2 charger (240V), a full charge typically takes 7–11 hours depending on the battery pack size.
 Level 1 (standard 120V outlet) is impractical for most owners — about 3–5 days for a full charge.

-Yes — the Polestar Polestar 3 is offered in both rear-wheel-drive and all-wheel-drive configurations.
+Yes — the Polestar 3 is offered in both rear-wheel-drive and all-wheel-drive configurations.
 RWD trims are typically less expensive and slightly more efficient; AWD trims add a second motor for better traction in snow/rain and faster acceleration.

-The Polestar Polestar 3 seats 5.
+The Polestar 3 seats 5.

 No. The federal Clean Vehicle Credit (IRC §30D) expired on September 30, 2025 under the One Big Beautiful Bill Act — no new EVs purchased on or after October 1, 2025 qualify.
 State incentives remain available: see our /deals page for current rebates in California, Maine, Colorado, New Jersey, Massachusetts, and other states.
-The Section 30C EV Charger Tax Credit (for home charger installation) remains available through June 30, 2026.
+The Section 30C EV Charger Tax Credit (for home charger installation) expired June 30, 2026 — if your charger was placed in service on or before that date, you can still claim it (30% up to $1,000) on your 2026 return via IRS Form 8911.

 Real-world data from EV fleets suggests modern lithium-ion EV batteries (2020+) retain roughly 85–90% of their original capacity at 100,000 miles and 80–85% at 200,000 miles — comfortably above the 70% State-of-Health threshold most manufacturer battery warranties guarantee.
-The Polestar Polestar 3 comes with a battery warranty (typically 8–10 years / 100,000+ miles) that covers defects and excessive capacity loss during that window.
+The Polestar 3 comes with a battery warranty (typically 8–10 years / 100,000+ miles) that covers defects and excessive capacity loss during that window.

-The 2025 Polestar Polestar 3 is a midsize electric suv starting at $68,900 MSRP.
+The 2025 Polestar 3 is a midsize electric suv starting at $68,900 MSRP.
 Available in 3 trims ranging from $68,900 to $80,800, it offers up to 342 miles of EPA-estimated range and a 4.5-second 0-60 mph time with available all-wheel drive.
 DC fast charging can add significant range in as little as 30 minutes.

 With 21 cubic feet of cargo space and seating for up to 5, the Polestar 3 competes in the growing electric suv segment.
 Whether you prioritize range, performance, or value, there is a Polestar 3 trim to match your needs.